jrTilak/rtqs/apps/server/src/docs/quizzes/list-quiz-modules.md

 ---
-summary: 'List quiz modules ordered by index asc'
+summary: 'List quiz modules'
 ---

+Lists all the available modules for the given quiz, ordered by lowest index ie 0 first